fselhorst/pathfindr/readme.md

 const imageUrl = product.images[0].url
 ```

-but what if the object doesn't have the *data* field or doesn't have an *images* field?
+but what if the obje    ct doesn't have the *data* field or doesn't have an *images* field?
 Right the application would crash.

 if you use pathfinder this will never be an issue anymore!